kurtosis-tech/kardinal-playground/README.md

    - Look for the port labelled "voting-app-prod" and open it in your browser
    - Click on the voting buttons to generate some traffic

    **Note**: Codespaces port forwarding can be flaky.
 If you immediately click on the toast that pops up when a port is forwarded, it can be too fast and the port tunnel will shut down.
-If that happens, just run `./scripts/forward.sh` to set up the forwarding again.
+If that happens, just run `./scripts/forward.sh prod` to set up the forwarding again.
 Then, don't click on the toast - instead, let it run, wait a tick, and open the port in the "ports" tab.

 1. 📊 Visualize the production structure on app.kardinal.dev:
    - Get your Kardinal URL by running: